sovrynn/ecdo/2-LOCATION-ANALYSIS/asia/china/himalayas-tibet/README.md

 The mighty Himalayas.
 They get their feet wet on the southern slopes during S2>S1.
 I think maybe not Uttarakhand.

-## Tibet flood myth

-See `EVIDENCE/cataclysm-stories/asia`.
-In *Worlds in Collision*, Velikovsky cites a source saying that Tibet was inundated.

 ## Glacial erosion?

 Displacement of oceans is a given, but what about displacement of glaciers?